CarlosEduardoL/algorithms/python/README.md

 ### Linear structures

-- [ ] Linked Lists: A list in which each element is a node that contains a value and a reference to the next node in the list.
+- [x] Linked Lists: A list in which each element is a node that contains a value and a reference to the next node in the list.

-- [ ] Array Lists: A list implemented using an array that dynamically resizes as elements are added or removed.
+- [x] Array Lists: A list implemented using an array that dynamically resizes as elements are added or removed.
+(It’s not worth implementing it since Python doesn't have a concept of fixed-size arrays.)

 - [ ] Stacks: Elements are added and removed from the same end, following the “last in, first out” (LIFO) principle.